Guidelines for Hajj

 You need to submit the following documents to apply for Hajj 2026:

-1. A machine-readable passport with validity up 31 December 2026
+1. A machine-readable passport with validity at least up to 31 December 2026

 1. Multiple copies of passport-sized photographs as per the specified requirements.

-1. Address proof like Aadhaar card, PAN card, etc.
+1. Address proof like Aadhaar card, PAN card, voter ID, or utility bills (Electricity/ Telephone/ Water) from the last three months.

 1. Bank account details, cancelled cheques, passbook, etc.